We Know Jack: The Case Against Assisted Suicide, #1

 We cannot be deceived by the so-called rational arguments that people have the autonomy to choose their death.
 We have a responsibility to protect the weak and vulnerable in our society. … God created us equal.
 None of us should be at another’s disposal.
 At such a time, we should be fighting to safeguard the rights of the vulnerable and weak.
 When we allow their rights to be diminished, we jeopardize everyone’s rights.

-Kevorkian went to prison for the assisted suicide of a man with ALS.
-Meet Scott Brodie, a man with ALS who has chosen life.
+- Scott Brodie: Answers and Inspiration, Jack #3— Jack Kevorkian went to prison for assisting in the suicide of a man with ALS.
+Meet Scott Brodie, a man with ALS who chose life.
+Despite being in the later stages of ALS, Scott answers questions about physician-assisted suicide and the dignity of his life.

 [i] http://www.hbo.com/documentaries/kevorkian/index.html#/documentaries/kevorkian/synopsis.html